isomerpages/mse/_issues/6-public-health copy.md

 <p><strong>MAINTAING A GOOD QUALITY OF LIFE</strong><br>  Public health standards contribute to the quality of life.
 High public health standards reflect a safe environment for Singaporeans to work and play.</p>

-<p><strong>ENSURING HIGH FOOD HYGIENE STANDARDS</strong><br>  Food hygiene standards have to be maintained at all times to protect the health of Singaporeans who eat at the many food and beverage establishments in Singapore.</p>

 <p><strong>CONTROLLING VECTOR POPULATION TO PROTECT PUBLIC HEALTH</strong><br>  Vectors spread diseases among the population by carrying viruses from one person to another.
 The control of vectors, especially mosquitoes, is one important way of protecting Singaporeans from diseases.</p>

 <p><strong>PROTECTING THE PUBLIC FROM SECOND HEALTH SMOKE</strong><br>  To protect Singaporeans from the harmful effects of second-hand smoke, the smoking ban was first introduced in October 1970.
 It has been progressively extended over the years to cover many public places.</p>